Ben Nelson: Health care and "Cornhusker Kickback"

 Nelson's popularity fell among Nebraskans in the wake of his cloture vote.
 According to Omaha.com, "Almost overnight, the controversial vote knocked [Nelson's] Nebraska voter approval rating from 78 percent, the highest in the Senate, to 42 percent, according to one poll, and prompted relentless criticism, with many observers saying his political career was over."
 A December 2009 Rasmussen poll indicated that in a hypothetical Nelson–Heineman race, the Republican would get 61% of the vote to Nelson's 30%.
 In the same poll, 64% of the Nebraska voters surveyed opposed the health-care bill.

-With the victory of Republican Scott Brown in the special election to fill the Senate seat vacated by the death of Senator Edward Kennedy, Democrats lost their filibuster-proof majority.
+With the surprise victory of Republican Scott Brown in the special election to fill the Senate seat vacated by the death of Senator Ted Kennedy, Democrats lost their filibuster-proof majority.
 Since Brown had declared himself opposed to the health-care measure, the party's leadership opted to enact the legislation through the budget reconciliation process.
 Nelson voted against the final version of the legislation, the Health Care and Education Reconciliation Act of 2010.
 His support for the measure was no longer essential to its passage, since the reconciliation bill was not subject to filibuster and required only a simple majority.

 The measure as ultimately passed eliminated the special Medicaid reimbursement for Nebraska, as Nelson had requested in a letter to Senate Majority Leader Harry Reid about a month after his crucial cloture vote.
 Nelson said his opposition to the final measure arose from newly added provisions related to student loans that would adversely affect Nebraska-based student-lending firm Nelnet.
 Despite voting against it, he subsequently defended the law, saying, "I am willing to fight to improve it, but not to repeal it."